Serving the Veterans of Shiawassee County, Michigan

 In 2014, the Board of Commissioners levied a millage of 1/20th of a mill to fund the Veterans Relief portion of the office as required by Public Act 214 of 1899.
 A full-time Veterans Relief Counselor / Administration Assistant was hired to administer the fund and help with the administrative duties for the Veterans Department.

-The Shiawassee County voters approved an operational millage of 0.20 mill to be levied by Shiawassee County from 2014 through 2018 for the County Veterans Services program.
-This millage is up for reelection in 2018 for another 5 year period ending in 2023.
+In 2014, the Shiawassee County voters approved an operational millage of 0.20 mill to be levied by Shiawassee County from 2014 through 2018 for the County Veterans Services program.
+In 2018, this millage was up for reelection and was again approved by the voters for another 5 year period ending in 2023.
+(On behalf of the County Commissioners, the VA Committee and the Veteran's Affairs Department; THANK YOU for your continued support!)

 What the Millage and the Department of Veterans Affairs Provides